wbeardall/ic-bioeng-mib/README.md

-# Modelling in Biology - Python Implementation
+# Modelling in Biology (Part 1) - Python Implementation

 This repository contains the problem sheets and example code for the Modelling in Biology undergraduate course study sessions.